British United Airways

-British United Airways (BUA) was a private, independent British airline formed as a result of the merger of Airwork Services and Hunting-Clan Air Transport in July 1960, making it the largest wholly private airline based in the United Kingdom at the time.
+British United Airways (BUA) was a private, independent airline in the United Kingdom formed as a result of the merger of Airwork Services and Hunting-Clan Air Transport in July 1960, making it the largest wholly private airline based in the United Kingdom at the time.
 British and Commonwealth Shipping (B&C) was the new airline's main shareholder.

 At its inception, BUA assumed the aircraft and operations of its predecessors.
 These included a fleet of 90 assorted fixed-wing aircraft and helicopters that continued to operate mainly non-scheduled services.
 Gatwick became BUA's main operating base while Stansted was the main base for trooping flights until 1964.

 An order for ten BAC One-Eleven jet aircraft in May 1961 launched BUA's fleet re-equipment programme in support of its long-term policy to develop primarily as a scheduled airline.
 This was also the first time a private British airline had placed a launch order for a new jet.
 In January 1962, BUA absorbed British Aviation Services, the holding company of rival British independent airlines Britavia and Silver City Airways.
 This made BUA the largest unsubsidised airline outside the United States.
 Silver City's pre-merger status as the main independent provider of air ferry services in the UK also gave BUA a monopoly among UK-based air ferry operators.
 The subsequent takeover of Jersey Airlines in May 1962 resulted in further growth, giving BUA a fleet of more than 100 aircraft and 6,000 staff.

-A city centre check-in facility for BUA's scheduled passengers opened in London Victoria station in late-April 1962.
+A city centre check-in facility for BUA's scheduled passengers opened at London Victoria railway station in late-April 1962.

 A combined rail-air service linking the city centres of London and Paris that enabled BUA to circumvent regulatory restrictions preventing it from flying London—Paris direct began on 26 May 1963.
 This was marketed as a cheaper alternative to existing direct air services.